 Our success is saving taxpayers hundreds of thousands of dollars annually.
 For example, one year of hospitalization at Greystone Psychiatric Hospital is $184,700 and $365,000 at Bergen Regional Medical Center.
 As experienced mental health professionals, they handle psychiatric and medical emergencies and are on call 24 hours a day, seven days a week.
 Approximately 20 - 25% of the single adult homeless population suffers from some form of severe and persistent mental illness.
 We get our funding from the U.S. Department of Housing and Urban Development, the Bergen County Division of Community Development; both of which have been dramatically reduced over the last couple of years.

-The cost of the permanent supportive housing and case management support provided by AAH is less than $10,000 per client/year.
+The cost of the permanent/supportive housing provided by AAH is $20,000 per client/year.

 What do you hope your residents will accomplish?